-8. Allocation of Expenses
+13. Allocation of Expenses

-The University allocated depreciation, plant maintenance expenditures, and interest on indebtedness to the various functional expense categories in the consolidated statements of activities for the fiscal years ended August 31, 2010, and 2009.
+The University allocated accretion for asset retirement obligations (ARO), depreciation, plant maintenance expenditures, and interest on indebtedness to the various functional expense categories in the consolidated statements of activities for the fiscal years ended August 31, 2011, and 2010.
 Those expenses have been distributed to the functional areas of the University as follows: